moneykit/yodlee-api-client/docs/ProviderAccountsApi.md

 Get Provider Account Details

 The get provider account details service is used to learn the status of adding accounts and updating accounts.<br>This service has to be called continuously to know the progress level of the triggered process.
-This service also provides the MFA information requested by the provider site.<br>When include=credentials,questions is passed as input, the service returns the credentials (non-password values) and questions stored in the Yodlee system for that provider account. <br><b>Note:</b> The password and answer fields are not returned in the response.<br>
+This service also provides the MFA information requested by the provider site.<br>When <i>include = credentials</i>, questions is passed as input, the service returns the credentials (non-password values) and questions stored in the Yodlee system for that provider account. <br><br><b>Note:</b> <li>The password and answer fields are not returned in the response.</li>

 ### Example
 ```python